11Urvesh/ANN_CPP/README.md

 - Output layer with 1 neuron

 ### Training
-The network is trained for a specified number of epochs (iterations over the dataset):
+The network can be trained for given (user-defined) number of epochs (iterations over the dataset):
 ```cpp
 int epochs = 20;
 ```